sato3238/pot-sdk-doc/Install_Dependent_modules_Windows10.md

 pywin32; sys_platform == 'win32'
 ```

-## Install requirements.txt at PyCharm
+## Installing requirements.txt at PyCharm

 ![02-open-terminal](https://raw.githubusercontent.com/Jerry-Chae/pot-sdk-doc/main/Captures/03-Make_Plugin_PyCharm/04-dependent-modules/02-open-terminal.png)

-After you modified `requirements.txt` you need to install that module for this python environment.
+After you modified `requirements.txt` let's try to install the dependent module(s) at this Python environment.
-To install this requirements open the terminal from the context menu, `Open In > Terminal`.
+To install this requirements, open the terminal from the context menu, `Open In > Terminal`.

-> Please make sure you have set the `Python Interpreter` at Project menu at settings in `PyCharm`.
+> Please make sure you have set the `Python interpreter` at Project menu at settings in `PyCharm`.

 ![03-pip-install](https://raw.githubusercontent.com/Jerry-Chae/pot-sdk-doc/main/Captures/03-Make_Plugin_PyCharm/04-dependent-modules/03-pip-install.png)